 What does purple-bordered leaf spot look like?
-Purple-bordered leaf spot leads to the formation of roughly circular dead areas (typically less than ¼ inch in diameter) on maple leaves.
+Leaves with purple-bordered leaf spot have roughly circular dead areas (typically less than ¼ inch in diameter).
 Spots have tan to brown centers and distinct purple, red, or brown margins.
 Tiny, black, pimple-like reproductive structures (called pycnidia) often form within the spots, and are diagnostic.
 As spots mature, the centers may fall out, leaving roughly circular holes.

 How do I save a tree with purple-bordered leaf spot?
-DON’T PANIC.
+DO NOT PANIC.
 Although purple-bordered leaf spot may look unsightly, the disease is usually only a cosmetic problem, rarely causing significant damage to mature and vigorously-growing trees.
-Occasionally, the disease may defoliate trees early in the growing season, but these trees are typically able to produce new leaves within a few weeks.
-Defoliated trees should be watered (about one inch of water per week), and properly fertilized (based on a soil nutrient test).
+Occasionally, purple-bordered leaf spot may defoliate trees early in the growing season, but these trees are typically able to produce new leaves within a few weeks.
+Defoliated trees should be watered and properly fertilized.
+Established trees require approximately one inch of water per week; newly transplanted trees (i.e., trees planted within approximately the past three years) require approximately two inches of water per week.
+If there is insufficient rain, apply water at the drip lines of trees (i.e., the edges of where the branches extend) using a drip or soaker hose.
+Only fertilize trees based on a soil nutrient test.

 For more information on purple-bordered leaf spot: Contact your county UW-Extension agent.